A Survey on Safe Multi-Modal Learning System: Controllability - Fairness

-\textbf{In-processing} techniques involve devising training algorithms to mitigate discrimination.
-Compared to above techniques, in-processing methods tend to achieve superior trade-off between fairness and task performance.
-For instance, FairCVtest \cite{pena2020bias} offers a fictional recruitment testbed demonstrating how biases can be affected by unimodal fators.
+In-processing techniques involve devising training algorithms to mitigate discrimination.
+Compared to the pre-processing techniques, in-processing methods tend to achieve superior trade-off between fairness and task performance.
+For instance, FairCVtest \cite{pena2020bias} offers a fictional recruitment testbed demonstrating how biases can be affected by unimodal factors.
 It further ensures fair multimodal outcomes by generating agnostic representations based on \textit{SensitiveNets} learning strategy.
-However, addressing unfairness in multimodal modeling involves more than just tackling unimodal biases.
+However, addressing unfairness in MMLS involves more than just tackling unimodal biases.
 FMMRec \cite{chen2023fmmrec} finds that multimodal recommend systems' bias stems from repetitively identifying sensitive information across modalities.
 Adversarial learning method is then employed to disentangle and filter out sensitive information from modality representations.
 Other approaches involve integrating the aforementioned techniques.
 For instance, \cite{yan2020mitigating} mitigates gender and race biases through a combination of adversarial learning and data balancing, employing both in-processing and post-processing strategies.